AdobeDocs/campaign-classic.en/help/configuration/using/data-schemas.md

    ![](assets/s_ncs_configuration_structure.png)

 1. Update the database structure to create the table which the schema will be linked to.
-For more on this, refer to [Update the database structure](../../configuration/using/updating-the-database-structure.md).
+For more on this, refer to [Updating the database structure](../../configuration/using/updating-the-database-structure.md).